 Endocrinologists are doctors specializing in hormones, the organs that secrete them, and the effects of hormones in the body.
-Endocrinologists diagnose and treat hormone-related diseases and tumours that occur on hormone producing organs.
+Endocrinologists diagnose and treat hormone-related diseases and tumors that occur in hormone-producing organs.
 Endocrinologists are often specialists in the medical fields of internal medicine or pediatrics.
-The education an endocrinologist must possess is a premed bachelors degree, medical school graduate degree, and then a residency or internship for 3 to 5 more years and then board-certified in internal medicine.
+The education an endocrinologist must possess is a premed bachelor's degree, medical school graduate degree, and then a residency or internship for 3 to 5 more years and then board-certified in internal medicine.

 Endocrine organs secrete hormones directly into the bloodstream.
 Exocrine glands secrete hormones into ducts.
 Organs in the endocrine system are the pituitary gland, thyroid, adrenals, ovaries, testes, pancreas, hypothalamus, and parathyroid gland.
 Hormones can also be made by individual cells that affect neighboring cells or work within the cell itself.

 Endocrinologists treat diabetes, which is in a category of diseases known as glucose homeostasis disorders (hypoglycemia also falls here).
-Other categories of endocrine based disease are calcium homeostasis disorders (involving the the parathyroid gland and osteoporosis), pituitary gland disorders (growth problems), sex hormone disorders (fertility problems), metabolic disorders, adrenal excesses and insufficiencies, and tumors of various glands.
+Other categories of endocrine-based disease are calcium homeostasis disorders (involving the parathyroid gland and osteoporosis), pituitary gland disorders (growth problems), sex hormone disorders (fertility problems), metabolic disorders, adrenal excesses and insufficiencies, and tumors of various glands.